 - Discuss accomplishments, successful projects, overall contributions, etc., that occurred during the specified review period.

 - Address whether there are any modifications to the objectives and goals for projects or new areas for skill and competency development.

+Once the evaluations are complete, the student must collect signatures from their employer and return the form to their DSO, who will keep it in the student’s physical student record.
 The student submits the first signed assessment to their DSO within 12 months of the start date listed on the form.
 The student needs to submit a second and final evaluation that recaps all the training and knowledge acquired during the complete training period to their DSO at the end of the STEM OPT extension.

 For more information about the Form I-983 and the formal training plan requirement for STEM OPT extension, visit the Form I-983 Overview.